EnterpriseDB/edb-ansible/README.md

 * Cloning the 'postgres' repository source code from the repository in GitHub

-Installing the 'postgres' Ansible Collection
+Installing the `postgres` Ansible Collection
 ----------------
-Installing the 'postgres' Ansible Collection is done by following the steps below:
+Installing the `postgres` Ansible Collection is done by following the steps below:

       ansible-galaxy collection install edb-devops.postgres --force